Swine fever found in Germany putting pork exports at risk | Headlines

 Swine fever found in Germany putting pork exports at risk

-Germany confirmed on Thursday that African swine fever (ASF) had been found in a dead wild boar near its Polish border, threatening pork exports to China from Europe's biggest pork producer worth $1.2 billion last year.
-Authorities in the German state of Brandenburg quarantined a 15 km area around where the boar was found to search for any more dead animals and also restricted the movement of farm animals.
+Germany confirmed on Thursday that African swine fever (ASF) had been found in a dead wild boar near its border with Poland, threatening pork exports to China from Europe's biggest pork producer, which were worth $1.2 billion last year.
+Authorities in the German state of Brandenburg quarantined a 15-km (9-mile) area around where the boar was found to search for any more dead animals and also restricted the movement of farm animals.

-South Korea, Germany's second largest pigmeat customer outside the European Union, moved quickly to announce a ban on German pork imports.
-While the disease is not dangerous to humans it is fatal to pigs and a massive outbreak in China, the world's biggest pork producer, has led to hundreds of millions of pigs being culled.
+South Korea, Germany's second largest pigmeat customer outside the European Union, announced a ban on German pork imports.
+The disease is not dangerous to humans but it is fatal to pigs and a massive outbreak in China, the world's biggest pork producer, has led to hundreds of millions of pigs being culled.

-Major pork importers such as China often impose bans on imports of pigmeat from countries where ASF has been found, even if only in wild animals.
-"The attention is now on whether exporting countries, especially China, impose import restrictions on German pigmeat," said Andre Schaefer at commodity brokerage Kaackterminhandel GmbH.
+Major pork importers such as China often impose bans on imports from countries where ASF has been found, even if only in wild animals.
+"The attention is now on whether importing countries, especially China, impose import restrictions on German pigmeat," said Andre Schaefer at commodity brokerage Kaackterminhandel GmbH.

+"China especially is a vital customer for Germany.
+If import bans are imposed we could see pork prices under pressure in Germany," he said.
+German pork exports to markets including China and Japan are likely to come to a stop along with South Korea, German meat industry association VDF said.

+The association said Asian importers are especially important buyers of pigmeat products which are not popular in Europe such as feet, ears, tails and bones.
+Export stops would prevent these products being sold as food and "would have a strong influence on product flows in the pork market."

 - READ MORE ON: